fmuacm/textContributors/README.md

 ## TODO

+Please complete the following by November 1st.
+This should be the next time we will be back.

 * Clone this repository locally
 * Make a branch with your name (IE `willdixon`)
 * Switch to the branch